Safety and risk

 Your specialist can discuss with you your individual epilepsy, and whether these risks apply to you.

 Epilepsy deaths are not common but do happen, and while not all deaths are avoidable, some are.
-SUDEP Action is dedicated to raising awareness of epilepsy risks and tackling epilepsy deaths.
-They are the only UK charity specialised in supporting and involving people bereaved by epilepsy.
-If you have been affected by an epilepsy death please visit sudep.org or contact the SUDEP Action support team on 01235 772852.
+SUDEP Action is a UK charity raising awareness of SUDEP and supporting and involving people bereaved by epilepsy.

 Quality of life